klopesb/portfolio_de_sequencias/docs/fa_high_and_low_project.md

 ### 2. **Performance Testing**
 - Measure execution time on **long sequences (`>1000 characters`)**.
 - Ensure **memory efficiency** for large pattern sets.

----

-## 📌 Final Notes
-This project provides a **deterministic finite automaton (DFA) implementation**, offering **simplicity and efficiency** for basic pattern detection.
-Future improvements could include **more advanced matching techniques** for faster or more complex searches.